 Theatre: Naughty Marietta

 Naughty Marietta is an operetta with music by Victor Herbert and libretto by Rida Johnson Young.
 It opened in October 1910 in Syracuse, New York, and was the Trope Codifier for American operettas.The story is set in 1780 New Orleans, and focuses on American Captain Dick Warrington's attempt to capture the notorious pirate Bras Pique, as well as his developing relationship with the beautiful and spirited Neapolitan Countess Marietta D'Altena, who's come to New Orleans as a casquette girl to escape an Arranged Marriage and to find the man who can complete her Dream Melody, as that's who it's foretold she'll marry.
-There's also romantic tension between Lizette, another casquette girl, and Silas, French Lieutenant-Governor Grandet's servant (called Simon in the original premiere, then changed to Silas in other versions).
+There's also romantic tension between Lizette, another casquette girl, and Silas, Captain Dick's and later French Lieutenant-Governor Grandet's servant (called Simon in the original premiere, then changed to Silas in other versions).
 It was made into a movie by MGM in 1935, starring Jeanette MacDonald as Marietta and Nelson Eddy as Warrington in their first collaboration.

 This work contains examples of the following tropes:

 - Arranged Marriage: Marietta ran away to escape one in Naples.